Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Global Head Strategy & Communications, Financial Services & Insurance at Atos

-Kulveer Ranger is the Global Head of Strategy & Communications for Financial Services & Insurance at Atos and a member of the Atos UK&I Executive Board, responsible for aligning business strategy and corporate communications.
+Kulveer Ranger is Global Head Strategy & Communications, Financial Services & Insurance at Atos and a member of the Atos UK&I Executive Board.
+He is responsible for alignment between UK&I business strategy and corporate communications.

 Lilian Edwards